Wurst-Devs/wurst-quest/docs/README.md

 * Detect any anomalies with previous [Coding](#coding) and [Testing](#testing) guides
 * Ensure no debug lines where left, no dangling prints
+* Ensure new libraries used are added to `requirements.txt` or `requirements-test.txt`
 * Check if the code is in the scope of the issue
    * If some parts of the code aren't, ask the coder to see there isn't another issue to be created/linked, or if it can be postponed to another pull request
 * Check CI status and coverage reports